10.0 Thomas Deacon Steven Farnsworth

 If you can't get an ticket for Jack Trice and must spend your Saturday in Iowa City conduct yourself as responsibly.
 Don't drink and drive.
 Don't fight.
 Be kind to anyone you come in contact with!
 Staying out of jail is easy if follow this advice.

-By Thomas Farnsworth 25 May, 2019
+By Thomas Farnsworth May 25, 2019

 First and foremost, Memorial Day Weekend is a time to honor the brave men and women who gave all for this Country.
 Farnsworth Law Office thanks those who sacrificed, and their family and loved ones left to enjoy the freedoms.